epimorphics/ukhpi/README.md

 `Dockerfile`.

 The Rails Framework requires certain values to be set as a Global environment variable when starting.
-To ensure the `APPLICATION_PATH` is only set in one place per application we have added this to the `entrypoint.sh` file along with the `SCRIPT_NAME`.
+To ensure the `APPLICATION_ROOT` is only set in one place per application we have added this to the `entrypoint.sh` file along with the `SCRIPT_NAME`.
 The Rails secret is also created here.